maxisoft/binance-dumper/README.md

 ## FAQ
 ### How can I configure tracked pairs ?
-Zero configuration mode for now so all USDT pairs found at program startup are tracked.
+Zero configuration mode for now so all pairs found at program startup are tracked.

 ### Program use too much cpu/ram
 By default the program use a pool of 20 http connections to do his tasks.